There’s a lot to consider when buying your first electric car but don’t worry we’ve done some of the thinking for you.

 There are loads of different ways to charge.

-Home wall box chargers are simple and cheaper to use than public chargers, especially if you can plug in overnight when off-peak electricity rates are cheaper.
+Home wall box chargers are simple and cheaper to use than public chargers, especially if you can plug in overnight when off-peak electricity rates are sometimes cheaper.

 If you can’t have a home wall box, you can simply plug your car in using a normal plug socket in your house.
 However, it’s much slower than using a wall box and could involve running cables from your home.